 It’s easy to stay, but if you know that your spouse or partner isn’t right for you, then why would you keep them trapped in a relationship with someone who isn’t fully present and committed?
 Isn’t it fair to give them the opportunity to have the chance to find a relationship that does work, with someone who can love them fully?
 Don’t you deserve the same opportunity as well?

 Walking away from a relationship that isn’t working can be a great act of love for your partner.
-You are loving them as a human being because you are being honest and giving them an opportunity to write a different story in their life by giving them the freedom to start again.
+You are loving them as human beings because you are being honest and giving them an opportunity to write a different story in their life by giving them the freedom to start again.
+This type of rejection is the greatest act of love you can give to yourself…and to them,